 Separated parents do not have the right to choose which address should be used on their child's application.
 There is an expectation that parents are consistent in the address being used to apply for school places.
-This is to ensure that separated parents do not gain an advantage for admission to a preferred school based on distance, by using different addresses on applications for their child(ren).
+This is to ensure that separated parents do not gain an advantage for admission to a preferred school based on distance, by using different addresses on applications for their children.

-In the absence of a formalised legal care arrangement, we will usually determine the principal parental address to be the address where a parent who holds parental responsibility permanently lives along with the child.
+In the absence of a formalised legal care arrangement, parents must provide a joint declaration stating the pattern of residency with each parent.
+The declaration, including the addresses of both parents, must be submitted at the time of making the original application.
+We will usually determine the principal parental address to be the address where a parent who holds parental responsibility permanently lives along with the child.

 In cases of shared care (both parents hold parental responsibility and care is split or shared), we will determine the principal parental address to be that of the parent where it is evidenced that they undertake the majority of care during the school week.

 In cases where it is evidenced that shared care is exactly equal, we consider all available evidence that you provide to support your application.
 We will also consider information such as the principal address held by the current school, school census data, and the address previously used to apply for school places for your child or any siblings under the same care arrangements.

-Once the principal parental address has been determined it will be subject to the same address verification checks as all other applications.
+Once the principal parental address has been determined, it will be subject to the same address verification checks as all other applications.